Reeves Gabrels “I’m the new guy, so I can still say: wow.” The Cure are Not a Nostalgia Act. Are You? Or, The Sky Looked as Perfect as Cats.

 “A superb review from Sunday.”
 The Farm: All Together Now at Shiiine On Weekender

-Step On Magazine was founded in January 2016 by Dave MacIntyre, a professional photo-journalist with over 10 years of experience in Toronto’s broad and competitive arts & culture scene and his partner, Jacqueline Howell, a journalism & literature graduate with a focus on literary criticism and post-colonial lit, film buff and media critic raised on the best of film books, magazines and documentaries and laments the void of culture today.
+DISARM Magazine (formerly Step On Magazine) was founded in January 2016 by Dave MacIntyre, a professional photo-journalist with over 10 years of experience in Toronto’s competitive arts & culture scene and Jacqueline Howlett, a journalism & literature graduate with a focus on literary criticism and post-colonial lit, film buff and media critic.
 Since then, with the help of freelance writers, we’ve published over 600 original articles on music (mostly) as well as on film, TV, art & culture including reviews, recommendations, live events, music gigs, artist interviews and long-form culture essays & critical reviews.
 We also feature an original & exclusive live music / festival and cultural photography archive.

 We’ve had stellar feedback from the industry, our subjects and readers alike.
 We’ve also created over 30 original music playlists featuring our recommendations of new music and musical discoveries from different genres and eras.
 Our freelance writing contributors have hailed from across Canada, the U.S. and the U.K. and our work is seen by many thousands of readers, creators, industry players, artists and fans in those countries and beyond every month.